LIV4D/MAPLES-DR/README.md

     maples_dr.export_test_set('MAPLES-DR/test/')
 ```

----

-For more information, please refer to the [documentation](https://liv4d.github.io/MAPLES-DR/index.html).
+For more information on how to configure image resolution and format, how to include the fundus images along the labels, and more advanced functionalities, have a look at [the documentation of `maples_dr`](https://liv4d.github.io/MAPLES-DR/index.html)!

 ### Examples
-The `examples/` folder contains Jupyter Notebooks that demonstrate how to use the MAPLES-DR python library.
+The `examples/` folder contains Jupyter Notebooks that demonstrate how to use the `maples_dr` python library.
- - `article_figures.ipynb` generates all the figures of MAPLES-DR paper.
+ - [`article_figures.ipynb`](examples/article_figures.ipynb) generates all the figures of MAPLES-DR paper.
- - `visualisation.ipynb` uses `maples-dr` to download and visualize the dataset labels.
+ - [`display_biomarkers.ipynb`](examples/display_biomarkers.ipynb) uses `maples-dr` to download and visualize the anatomical and pathological structures of the retina on top of the fundus images from MAPLES-DR.